This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-This Australian road trip has opened my eyes to the strength and resilience of my daughters.
+Our Australian road trip opened my eyes to the strength and resilience of my daughters, and one such experience that proved this was when we did the Kings Canyon Rim Walk in Watarrka National Park.

-I’m sure if we were living a normal life; we’d not have the opportunity, or be open to testing their limits of capability.
+I’m sure if we were living a normal life; we’d not have the opportunity, or be open to testing our kid’s limits of capability.

 The helicopter parenting instead takes over, and we impose the limits onto our children based on our fears and conditions.